FuzzAnything/Hopper/README.md

 ```
   - The pattern can be a function name, e.g. `cJSON_parse`, or a simple pattern, e.g. `cJSON_*`.
   - If you have multiple patterns, use `,` to join them, e.g `cJSON_*,HTTP_*`.
-  - You can use `@` prefix to limit the fuzzer to only fuzz specific function, while the others can be candidates that provding values for fields or arguments, e.g. `@cJSON_parse,cJSON_*`.
+  - You can use `@` prefix to limit the fuzzer to only fuzz specific function, while the others can be candidates that provide values for fields or arguments, e.g. `@cJSON_parse,cJSON_*`.
   - `!` is used as prefix for excluding some specific functions, e.g `!cJSON_InitHook,cJSON_*`.

 #### `--custom-rules`